 TPSS offers a broad range of interesting courses taught by our knowledgeable, caring faculty and staff.
-They include Science, Horticulture, Production Systems, Technical Landscaping, Horticultural Practices.
-Ornamental Plant Materials, Food Crop Production, Flower & Foliage Crop Production.
-Our specialized courses include Plant Physiology, Plant Propagation, Plant Transformation and Tissue Culture, Plant Breeding and Genetics, Post-Harvest Physiology, Turfgrass Management, Nursery Management and Weed Science.
+They include Science, Horticulture, Sustainable Production Systems, Organic Crop Production, Sustainable Landscaping Practices, Horticultural Practices.
+Ornamental Plant Materials, Sustainable Food Crop Production, Flower & Foliage Crop Production for Sustainability.
+Our specialized courses include Plant Physiology, Plant Propagation, Plant Transformation and Tissue Culture, Plant Breeding and Genetics, Postharvest Physiology, Turfgrass Management, Nursery Management and Weed Science.
 Students enrolled in these courses gain valuable experience working in the industry through our internship program.

 TPSS 120 (Alpha) Plants for People (1)

-The origins: social, cultural, and ceremonial traditions; culture; food and nutritional properties.
+The origins: social, cultural, and ceremonial traditions that focus on sustainability; culture; food and nutritional properties.
 Processing of a variety of tropical horticultural plants are presented, with tasting sessions and optional field trips.
 Topics will rotate among (120B) beverage crops (eg. coffee, tea, chocolate, kava, fruit juices); (120C) herbs, spices, and flavoring (selection of examples to be determined); (120D) tropical fruits (assortment offered depends on availability during semester); (120E) ornamental plants (flowers, houseplants, popular landscape plans, bonsai, ethnic ornamentals).
 Does not count towards TPSS major.
 Pre: consent.
 DB

-Relation of plants, nutrients, and environment, cultural practices to tropical crop production.
+Relation of plants, nutrients, and environment, cultural practices to sustain tropical crop production.
 DB

 Undergraduate seminar that provides the presentation and discussion of topics of current relevance to students preparing for careers in applied plant sciences.
 Oral focus designation.
 A-F only.
 Pre: 200 or NREM 210, or consent.
 (Cross-listed as NREM 311)